 Many canopy manufacturers give canopies a polyurethane-resin coating that offers some water and sun resistance.
 The coat usually covers polyester or heavy canvas.
 Polyurethane does add some weight but is generally lighter than vinyl canopies.
 This material often costs less than polyethylene or vinyl canopies and balances durability and price.

 Polyester is water-resistant and provides some UV protection, though not as much as polyethylene, polyurethane, or vinyl.
 This lightweight material, which is relatively durable, easily packs down to transport in a trunk.
 These canopies tend to have smaller footprints and are quite affordable.

 Manufacturers of vinyl and polyester canopies often treat the material with a vinyl resin to add waterproofing and UV protection.
 Of course, waterproofing keeps you dry.
 UV protection prevents fading, tearing, and material breakdown caused by sun exposure.
-Manufacturers of wedding tents/canopies and pop-ups meant for more permanent use of vinyl because of their high durability.
+Manufacturers of wedding tents/canopies and pop-ups meant for more permanent use vinyl because of its high durability.

 On the downside, vinyl is much more substantial than polyethylene, polyurethane, or polyester, making those canopies more challenging to fold down and tote to trade shows or sports events.